 - First, combine the base ingredients in a small bowl.
 In a silicone mini muffin pan (I have this one), press about 1 tablespoon of the base as the outer layer.
 Push a teaspoon or use your thumb to make room for the filling.
 If you don't have a mini muffin pan, using a regular muffin pan will work great as well.
 You will just make larger ones and it would make less.
 This recipe with the mini muffin pan makes about 12 cups.

-- Crush up the cloves, walnuts, and pistachios.
+- Then, crush up the cloves, walnuts, and pistachios.
 You can make these extremely crumbly or keep it slightly chunky.
 I like to make the walnuts and pistachios chunkier and grind the cloves into a powder.
-I use this grinder but you can use any coffee grinder to make it powdery or use clove powder.
+I have used this Revel grinder for years but you can use any coffee grinder to make it powdery or use clove powder.

-- Zest some orange and combine it with maple syrup in a separate bowl.
+- Next, zest some orange and combine it with maple syrup in a separate bowl.
 Add all but one tablespoon of the maple syrup of this to the nut mixture and combine it well.
 Scoop it into the base.

-- Bake it until your house starts smelling like Christmas (or until the edges of the base start turning golden brown).
+- Bake it until your house starts smelling like the holidays (or until the edges of the base start turning golden brown).

 - Drizzle some of the leftover syrup on the cups immediately after removing from the oven and enjoy every, last, bite of these cute little cups.

 If you're going to try ANY of my recipes, let it be this one.
 Especially if you love baklava.
 Trust me 🙂